korpsvart/NetlistWDFSimulator/README.md

     * ```Main_Tree.m```

     The two versions are described in detail in the following sections.
-- The ```utils``` folder contains some MATLAB utility functions, related to the parsing of the topology or the creation of the WDF structure.
+- The ```utils``` folder contains some MATLAB utility functions, related to the parsing of the topology or the creation/simulation of the WDF structure.
 - The ```TriconnectedDecomp``` folder contains the code implementing the triconnected decomposition algorithm.
 - The ```data``` folder contains some samples netlist files and input/output signals which can be used to test and evaluate the code performance.